PASCOscientific/pasco_python/README.md

 ## Device Structure

-Device: A physical PASCO wireless sensor is a device
+Device: A physical PASCO wireless sensor is a device.

-Sensor: A device can have multiple sensors built in
+Sensor: A device can have multiple sensors built in.

-Measurements: A sensor can offer multiple measurements
+Measurements: A sensor can offer multiple measurements.

 **Device Structure Example**